Current Situation Analysis

 import * as vscode from 'vscode';

-import { Draft, DraftMetadata, DraftOperatio
+import { Draft, DraftMetadata, DraftOperation } from './types';

-n } from './types'; import { createChecksum } from './utils';
+import { createChecksum } from './utils';

-export class DraftsService { constructor(private readonly storage: vscode.Memento) {}
+constructor(private readonly storage: vscode.Memento) {}

 async upsert<T>(workspaceId: string, draft: Partial<Draft<T>>): Promise<Draft<T>> {

-const key = draft:${workspaceId}:${draft.meta?.id ?? crypto.randomUUID()};
+const key = `draft:${workspaceId}:${draft.meta?.id ?? crypto.randomUUID()}`;

 const existing = await this.storage.get<Draft<T>>(key);